-- 7.26 The proportions of the façade are such that the building has a strong horizontal emphasis and while officers have encouraged the design to be amended so as to modify what might appear as a somewhat top heavy appearance the applicant wishes the scheme to be determined on the basis of the current plans.
-Given the diverse architectural forms in the locality it is considered that on balance delaying determination or refusing the scheme on this basis alone would be unreasonable. - 7.27 Concerns have been raised by officers in respect of the appearance of the northern and southern elevations.
-The applicant has made minor changes to the northern elevation and officers consider that the changes are an improvement and can be supported.
-In terms of the southern elevation, the applicant has made minor changes to the appearance by moving the refuse and plant away from the corner of Church Road/Hawthorne Avenue.
-The introduction of blue tiling is welcomed, however the introduction of a semi-open brick grille to the amenity space serving the ground floor unit is a poor design.
-Officers consider that this is an important corner and have encouraged the appearance to be amended the applicant wishes the scheme to be determined on the basis of the current plans.
-Given the diverse appearance of buildings in the locality it is considered that on balance delaying determination or refusing the scheme on this basis alone would be unreasonable. - 7.28 The design approach to the external appearance of the development, which includes the use of a pallet of materials influenced in part by the character of the wider area is supported, although as has been identified, the appearance of the ground floor front and side (southern) elevations could be improved.
+- 7.26 As has been outlined, the applicant has made further amendments to the scheme.
+The changes are considered to have effectively changed the visual emphasis of the building from horizontal to vertical and addressed concerns that the building had too strong a horizontal emphasis. - 7.27 Concerns were previously raised by officers in respect of the appearance of the western, northern and southern elevations.
+The applicant has made further minor changes to the western and northern elevations and officers consider that the further changes are an improvement and can be supported.
+In terms of the southern elevation, the applicant has made further minor changes to the appearance by increasing the area of blue tiling, removing the semi-open brick grille to the amenity space serving the ground floor unit and integrating building signage, officers welcome these changes.
+Officers consider that this is an important corner and have encouraged the appearance to be amended.
+Given the diverse appearance of buildings in the locality it is considered that on balance delaying determination any further or refusing the scheme on this basis alone would be unreasonable. - 7.28 The design approach to the external appearance of the development, which includes the use of a pallet of materials influenced in part by the character of the wider area is supported, although as has been identified, the appearance of the ground floor front and side (southern) elevations could be improved.
 The use of textured and coloured bricks, textured metal, glass privacy screens, recesses and horizontal separation between floors, and false windows have improved the appearance of individual facades.
-However, the success would be very much dependant on the exact materials used; therefore, a condition is recommended requiring samples of materials to be submitted for approval prior to the commencement of the development. - 7.29 It is considered that whilst the development would introduce a modern design, the replacement of a dilapidated industrial building is supported, and would successfully harmonise with, and enhance the character of the surrounding area.
+However, the success would be very much dependant on the exact materials used; therefore, a condition is recommended requiring samples of materials to be submitted for approval prior to the commencement of the development.

+7.29 It is considered that whilst the development would introduce a modern design, the replacement of a dilapidated industrial building is supported, and would successfully harmonise with, and enhance the character of the surrounding area.